satellite-image-deep-learning/techniques/README.md

 * [Oil tank instance segmentation with Mask R-CNN](https://github.com/georgiosouzounis/instance-segmentation-mask-rcnn) with [accompanying article](https://medium.com/@georgios.ouzounis/oil-storage-tank-instance-segmentation-with-mask-r-cnn-77c94433045f) using Keras & Airbus Oil Storage Detection Dataset on Kaggle

 ## Object detection
 Several different techniques can be used to count the number of objects in an image.
-The returned data can be an object count (regression), a bounding box around individual objects in an image (typically using Yolo or Faster R-CNN architectures), or return a pixel mask for each object (instance segmentation).
+The returned data can be an object count (regression), a bounding box around individual objects in an image (typically using Yolo or Faster R-CNN architectures), a pixel mask for each object (instance segmentation), or key points for an an object (such as wing tips, nose and tail of an aircraft).
 A good introduction to the challenge of performing object detection on aerial imagery is given in [this paper](https://arxiv.org/abs/1902.06042v2).
 In summary, images are large and objects may comprise only a few pixels, easily confused with random features in background.
 In general object detecion performs well on large objects, and gets increasingly difficult as the objects get smaller & more densely packed.
 Model accuracy falls off rapidly as image resolution degrades, so it is common for object detection to use very high resolution imagery, e.g. 30cm RGB.
 For very small objects it may be appropriate to treat counting as a regression problem, or even try instance segmentation.
+A particular characteristic of aerial images is that objects can be oriented in any direction, so aligning a bounding box with the object is crucial for extracting metrics such as the length and width of a boat for example.
 * [Object Detection and Image Segmentation with Deep Learning on Earth Observation Data: A Review](https://www.mdpi.com/2072-4292/12/10/1667)
 * [Super-Resolution and Object Detection](https://medium.com/the-downlinq/super-resolution-and-object-detection-a-love-story-part-4-8ad971eef81e) -> Super-resolution is a relatively inexpensive enhancement that can improve object detection performance
 * [Tackling the Small Object Problem in Object Detection](https://blog.roboflow.com/tackling-the-small-object-problem-in-object-detection)